jpdasma/chartify/README.md

-      --deployments stringSlice      Specify the names of deployments(deployments@namespace) to include in chart --jobs stringSlice             Specify the names of jobs(job@namespace) to include in chart --kube-dir string              Specify the directory of the yaml files for Kubernetes objects --pods stringSlice             Specify the names of pods(pod@namespace) to include in chart --pvcs stringSlice             Specify the names of persistent volume claims(pvc@namespace) to include in chart --pvs stringSlice              Specify the names of persistent volumes(pv@namespace) to include in chart
+      --deployments stringSlice      Specify the names of deployments(deployments@namespace) to include in chart --jobs stringSlice             Specify the names of jobs(job@namespace) to include in chart --kube-dir string              Specify the directory of the yaml files for Kubernetes objects --namespace string             Specify the namespace where the resources will be fetched --pods stringSlice             Specify the names of pods(pod@namespace) to include in chart --pvcs stringSlice             Specify the names of persistent volume claims(pvc@namespace) to include in chart --pvs stringSlice              Specify the names of persistent volumes(pv@namespace) to include in chart